Big Tech’s Response to Coronavirus: Face Masks, Hiring Binges, Free Web Sites and Cash Donations

 Facebook has donated several hundred million dollars to aspects of the coronavirus response, ranging from combatting misinformation to donating ad space to health authorities.
 Its newly unveiled Community Help feature, which connects Facebook users offering help with those requesting it, is untested but widely-anticipated.

 Of the big four, Google has donated the most to address the coronavirus, with a contribution of $800 million for small businesses, governments, and health workers.
-It has also suffered in the press when it got caught in the crossfire between the Trump administration and the press over a coronavirus website affair.
+It has also suffered in the press when it got caught in the crossfire between the Trump administration and the press over the coronavirus website affair.

 Amazon